Disappearance of Emma Fillipoff: Unrelated charges against mother and brother

-In March 2016, Fillipoff's mother and brother were charged with money laundering, as well as drug and weapons offenses, after an OPP investigation.
+In March 2016, Fillipoff's mother and brother were charged with money laundering, as well as drug and weapons offenses, after an Ontario Provincial Police investigation.
 Shelley Fillipoff insisted the charges had nothing to do with the disappearance of Emma Fillipoff, saying "the one has nothing to do with the other."

 In November 2016, all charges were dropped against Shelley Fillipoff, clearing her of any involvement.

 Leads

 The Campbell River Courier-Islander newspaper reported in May 2014 that Gastown, Vancouver, business owners Joel and Lori Sellen witnessed a man in their store throwing out a $25,000 missing persons reward poster for Fillipoff.
 The pair reported that the man said, "It's one of those missing persons posters, except she's not missing, she's my girlfriend and she ran away 'cause she hates her parents."
 The owners immediately called the police.
-Although security video captured an image of the man, he is yet to be identified as of 2022.
+Although security video captured an image of the man, he is yet to be identified as of 2024.

 In the summer of 2018, a witness named William came forward with new information about encountering a woman the morning after Fillipoff's disappearance.
 The woman matched her general description and demeanor.
 The report resulted in the organization of a search of the View Royal area of Victoria in December 2018.
 The search turned up no additional clues, but another search was planned for 2019.
 Victoria media drew information from Kimberly Bordage's podcast, The Search for Emma Fillipoff.

-On November 29th, 2021, the ninth anniversary of her disappearance, police released additional images of Emma as well as pictures of art that she created hoping it would create new leads.
+On November 29, 2021, the ninth anniversary of her disappearance, police released additional images of Emma as well as pictures of art that she created hoping it would create new leads.
 In November 2022, police released an age-progression image of Fillipoff, again in hopes of generating new leads.

+Green Shirt Man

+In November 2023, a new initiative to find the man who tore down Fillipoff's poster was launched, including a police sketch of the man.
+As he was caught on the store's security camera wearing a distinctive green shirt, he has been sometimes referred to as the "Green Shirt Man".
+Victoria police now wish to contact the man.